ocadotechnology/pass4s/docs/core-concepts/Consumer.md

 }
 ```

 To start a consumer, you need a function that will handle messages of type `A` and return effects in `F[_]`.
 As you can see in the example above, the consumer can also be transactional, meaning it can perform an action in one effect and then translate the result to the other.
-It's especially useful when you wan to perform database operations in `ConnectionIO[_]` while your application effect is `IO[_]`.
+It's especially useful when you want to perform database operations in `ConnectionIO[_]` while your application effect is `IO[_]`.

 The end user usually doesn't instantiate the `Consumer` directly.
 Instead they would usually get one from [`Broker`](broker) or [`MessageProcessor`](../modules/message-processor).